 *All lighting prices reflect prices under $100 at the time of publishing.
 Like all rising costs, increased prices are inevitable and subject to change.

 When to Use Flush Mount Lighting

 Flush mount or semi-flush mount lighting is pretty much a necessity for homes/rooms with low ceilings.
-Sometimes, you can get away with a pendant or smaller chandelier over beds or tables in rooms that don’t have high ceilings but even then, if the room is small scale, something hanging down could create too much visual clutter.
-In our home, we have flush mount ceiling light fixtures our our catwalk, in closets, and in our laundry room.
+Sometimes, you can get away with a pendant or smaller chandelier over beds or tables in rooms that don’t have high ceilings, but even then, if the room is small scale, something hanging down could create too much visual clutter.
+In our home, we have flush mount ceiling light fixtures over our catwalk, in closets, and in our laundry room.
 In our more prominent areas — like the catwalk hallway that overlooks the great room — I extended our budget a bit while I was more conservative in some of the secondary spaces.
 Whether your budget is $600 or $100, there are still pretty flush light fixtures that aren’t as costly.

 Flush Mount Lighting Under $100

 Several lighting options pictured below come in multiple finishes with different color fabric shades and some even come in a couple sizes — if you are planning a flush mount light in a larger space like a bedroom or living space, try to go as large as you can while still being mindful of the fixture height.
 Ideally, in these types of areas, try to keep at least 7′ between the bottom of the light and the floor.